Re-enrolment frequently asked questions

 Further personal details

 This information is completely confidential and is protected under Data Protection legislation.
 UK Universities collect information for the Higher Education Statistics Agency (HESA).
-Your answers help HESA to monitor equal opportunities issues in the higher education sector and support higher education providers (HEPs) in meeting their obligations under the Equality Act 2010.
+Your answers help HESA to monitor and address equality issues in the higher education sector and support higher education providers (HEPs) in meeting their obligations under the Equality Act 2010 and Public Sector Equality Duty (PSED).

 Around 15% of the population have a disability, whether you can see it or not.
-The University offers a dedicated, confidential Advisory service to help students to access the reasonable adjustments they are entitled to, based on their condition or impairment and their programme of study.
+The University offers a dedicated, confidential Advisory service to help students to access the reasonable adjustments they are entitled to, based on their disability, impairment or long term condition and their programme of study.

-You work in partnership with your Adviser to agree what is reasonable and proportionate considerate of your condition or impairment, to develop a Learner Support Profile (LSP).
-Only once you have approved the content, will be it accessible to staff who teach on your course If you decline to disclose your disability, specific, individualised reasonable adjustments cannot be implemented.
+You work in partnership with the Disability Service to agree what is reasonable and proportionate considerate of your condition or impairment, to develop a Learner Support Profile (LSP).
+You will need to approve your LSP before it can become accessible to staff who teach on your programme.
+If you decline to disclose your disability, specific, individualised reasonable adjustments cannot be implemented.

 We need to know about your disability, including mental health to enable us to arrange reasonable adjustments in relation to your studies.